 If you keep interfering with what it wants to do, it may chatter to let you know a straightforward message: “I love you, but I have things to do.”

 If this is the case, let it out in a safe area and let it do its thing.
 Learning how to recognize your chinchilla’s body language and what it is trying to communicate will get much easier as time passes.
 Don’t fret it much now.

 How To Easily Tell What Is Causing Your Chinchilla To Grind Its Teeth

 Unfortunately, chinchillas aren’t that easy in this respect.
 They are a straightforward animal to care for, but recognizing signals and body language can be a bit trickier with chinchillas.

 The easiest way I can think of to narrow down the cause for teeth grinding is to pay attention to your chinchilla’s odor and other behavior.

 If your chinchilla is emitting an odor, sleeping more than average, or seems agitated much more often than usual, there is a strong likelihood that it’s time to contact your vet.

-However, if your chinchilla is behaving normally, eating, drinking water, pooping and nothing much has changed, it’s likely it’s one of the other three reasons causing your chinchilla to grind their teeth.
+However, if your chinchilla is behaving normally, eating, drinking water, pooping and nothing much has changed, it’s likely one of the other three reasons causing your chinchilla to grind its teeth.